m2049r/xmrwallet/doc/FAQ.md

 - Seamless XMR.TO integration - instantly pay BTC with XMR using third-party XMR.TO service
 - Speaks spanish
-- Uses Monero v0.11.1.0
+- Uses Monero v0.12
-- Support for Android >= 5.0 with ARM processor
+- Support for Android >= 5.0
 - Testnet and Mainnet
 - Generate new wallets
 - Recover wallets from mnemonic seed or from keys